 - Preparing an anaphylaxis response kit

 - Quality improvement toolkit for general practice – shingles

-- Quality improvement toolkit for general practice – pneumonia
+- Quality improvement toolkit for general practice – pneumococcal

 - Queensland Health online courses for immunisation service providers